Be a Welcome Week Leader!

-Our goal at Welcome Week is to warmly welcome, energize, unify, and validate all new students as they begin their Baylor experience.
+Our goal at Welcome Week is to warmly welcome, energize, and unify all new students as they begin their Baylor experience.
 Welcome Week is all about new students!
-Our hope is that new students will begin to feel a real sense of belonging to the Baylor community after experiencing Welcome Week!
+Our hope is that new students will begin to feel a true sense of belonging to their new home in the Baylor community after experiencing Welcome Week.Apply Now!

 We recognize and acknowledge that Welcome Week is a very full week especially for our student leaders.
-Our desire is to equip each of you with the tools that you need to be an effective and relational student leader for the week.
-In a desire to provide you with what you can expect from Welcome Week training, the following tentative schedule is provided.
+Our desire is to equip each of you with the tools that you need to be an effective and relational student leader for the week, and our expetacation is that you would make every effort to committ to the expectations and requirements of the Welcome Week Staff positions

 Staff members must attend the full duration of Welcome Week training, including:

 Welcome Week is an intense week.
-Beginning with early morning move-in on Thursday, August 21 to the completion of the week at candlelight, we will call on you to lead, love, and live Welcome Week!
+Beginning with MOVE2BU through the completion of the week at the Welcome Week Worship Service, we will call on you to lead, love, and live Welcome Week!
 We appreciate our staff and are committed to taking care of you.
 At the same time, please know that we expect all of our staff to carry a positive attitude and be willing to go above and beyond the call of duty for the week.
-Members are expected to attend all scheduled activities for their duration.
-Additionally, all Welcome Week staff may be called upon to assist in setting up and/or tearing down Welcome Week events.
+Members are expected to attend all scheduled activities from start to finish, and ensure the attendance of students in their small groups as best as they can.
+Additionally, Welcome Week Staff may be called upon to assist in setting up and/or tearing down Welcome Week events.

 The following expectations have been implemented to create a better overall experience for all participants, and reflect the desires and requests of previous student and staff participants.
 Although some of these expectations reflect Baylor University's code of conduct requirements, many are simply added to respect the wishes of all participants.